Kirby 64: The Crystal Shards: Gameplay

-Kirby 64: The Crystal Shards is a side-scrolling platformer similar to previous games in the Kirby series.
+Kirby 64 is a side-scrolling platformer similar to previous games in the Kirby series.
 Its story begins when Dark Matter invades Ripple Star, a planet populated by fairies.
-The fairy Ribbon flees with a sacred crystal, but Dark Matter shatters it and spreads it across the galaxy.
-Ribbon lands on Pop Star and meets Kirby, who agrees to help retrieve the shards and defeat Dark Matter.
-Along the way, they enlist the help of artist Adeleine, King Dedede, and Dedede's minion Waddle Dee, after each of them stumble upon a crystal shard and end up being possessed by Dark Matter, forcing Kirby to battle each of them in order to free them from the Dark Matter's influence.
+The fairy Ribbon flees with a sacred crystal, but Dark Matter shatters it into 100 shards and scatters them across the galaxy.
+Ribbon, holding one of the shards, plummets into Pop Star and befriends the titular character Kirby, who agrees to help retrieve the remaining 98 shards across six planets and defeat Dark Matter.
+Along the way, they enlist the help of artist Adeleine, King Dedede, and Dedede's minion Waddle Dee, after each of them stumble upon a crystal shard and end up being possessed by Dark Matter, forcing Kirby to battle each of them to free them from the Dark Matter's influence.

 Similar to contemporary platformers such as Pandemonium!
 (1996) and Klonoa: Door to Phantomile (1997), Kirby 64 is a 2.5D platformer; although environments and characters are rendered in 3D computer graphics, gameplay is restricted to a 2D plane.
 Players control Kirby using the Nintendo 64 controller's D-pad.
 Like earlier Kirby games, Kirby can walk or run, crouch, jump, and inhale enemies or objects to spit them out as bullets.
 He can fly for a limited time by inflating himself; while flying, Kirby cannot attack or use his other abilities, though he can release a weak puff of air.
 By eating certain enemies, Kirby can gain one of seven copy abilities, power-ups allowing him to take on the properties the enemy possessed.
-King Dedede is also playable at certain points, and can use his hammer to break objects Kirby cannot.
+In certain levels, Kirby will ride on King Dedede's back, allowing him to clear certain obstacles with Dedede's hammer; in other levels, Kirby rides a minecart or log flume piloted by Waddle Dee.